 Ingredients:

-• 100 g of fresh chamomile flowers or 50 g of organic dried flowers (the quantity depends on the intended use, but generally, a good balance is to fill about one-third of the jar with flowers.)
+• 100 g of fresh chamomile flowers or 50 g of organic dried flowers (the amount will depend on the intended use, but generally, a good balance is to have about one-third of the jar filled with flowers.)

 • 1 litre of rainwater or non-chlorinated water